-Cason etal, (1996), also stated that the life time prevalence for alcoholism is estimated to be about 13.8%.
-According to diagnostic statistical manual of metal disorders, fourth edition revised (Dsm-v-tr 2000).
-The pharmacological effects of alcohol abuse cause severe dependence, which is classified as psychiatric disorders.

-International drug concern, (1996) stated alcohol abuse is one of the most serious problems that presently face united states and the world at large.
-This life time prevalence rate for alcohol abuse disorder is estimated to be about 26.
-6%.
+Cason et al, (1996), also stated that the life time prevalence for alcoholism is estimated to be about 13.8%.
+According to diagnostic statistical manual of mental disorders, fourth edition revised (Dsm-v-tr 2000).
+The pharmacological effects of alcohol abuse causes severe dependence, which is classified as psychiatric disorders.
+International drug concern, (1996) stated alcohol abuse is one of the most serious problems that presently face United States and the world at large.
+This life time prevalence rate for alcohol abuse disorder is estimated to be about 26.6%.

-According to National narcotic intelligence committed (1994:70) social drugs approximately and 0.4 billions is spent for alcohol, and 51.9 billion for tobacco products of which 95% comes from cigarette sales.
+According to National narcotic intelligence committee (1994:70) social drugs approximately and 0.4 billion is spent for alcohol, and 51.9 billion for tobacco products of which 95% comes from cigarette sales.

 The other 5% accounts for marijuana and 2billion or so spent on sigar, chewing tobacco, piple tobacco and snuff tobacco, and 5.7 billion is spent on coffee, tea and cocoa.

-According to substance abuse and metal Health services Administration (SAMNSA) (1995), Prescription drugs world wide, and 480 billion is the amount people waste on purchasing drugs to stumulate there body functions.
+According to substance abuse and mental Health services Administration (SAMNSA) (1995), Prescription drugs worldwide, and 480 billion is the amount people waste on purchasing drugs to stimulate their body functions.
 People purchase these drugs in the pharmaceuticals market (morrow, 1999)

-2.4 Drug taking on the discipline of the youth
+2.2.2 Drug taking and discipline of the youth